Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 Threads @Zuck

-As my former colleague Oren Hartov has documented extensively over at GQ over the last year or so, Zuckerberg has quickly evolved into a serious watch collector in a relatively short period.
+As my former colleague Oren Hartov has documented extensively at GQ over the last year or so, Zuckerberg has quickly evolved into a serious watch collector in a relatively short period.

 Thanks to selfies posted on the social media platforms he owns and a devoted plague of paparazzi, eagle-eyed watch nerds have now spotted him wearing all manner of coveted and/or interesting timepieces, ranging from several awe-inspiring pieces from F.P.
 Journe, to more mainstream but classic Patek’s or an iced-out vintage Rolex Daytona and even a hand-made Greubel Forsey that costs $900,000.